AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;start_date = (end_date - relativedelta(years=years))

-We ended up meeting on Tuesday rather than Monday, which I was fine by me.
+We ended up meeting on Tuesday rather than Monday, which was fine by me.
 It gave me more time to recover, even though I had to work on Monday.
 We talked about the previous state logic, the end_date in particular, and how to filter the inactive/disc.
 I had added the date filtering to my VI function, once I had the active data frame and inactive/disc dataframe.
-Jim suggested I mpve it to my materials function.
-Mind you, my brain was still medicated and foggy, but I new there was a reason, I could not trim the dataframes before I filered active and inactive.disc.
-I would have to sketch it out some more once my brain was at 100%  In the meantime, now that my MVP was complete, I asked Jim to look at refactoring.
-He suggested I move my calls into on main function and my parameters into a dictionary.
+Jim suggested I move it to my materials function.
+Mind you, my brain was still medicated and foggy, but I knew there was a reason I could not trim the dataframes before I filtered active and inactive/disc.
+I would have to sketch it out some more once my brain was at 100%.
+In the meantime, now that my MVP was complete, I asked Jim to look at refactoring.
+He suggested I move my calls into a main function and my parameters into a dictionary.

 Next Steps: Re-sketch logic for past state.